jsa4000/Getting-Started-GitHub/03_FIXING_CHANGES.md

 #Fixing Mistakes and Undoing Bad Commits

-##1.
-Basic Commands

-For this section there are some basic commands you need to know:
+To start wiht this section there are some basic commands you need to know:

 - **git branch** this command will list all the branches that currently are in the repository.
 The selected item is the current branch checked out.
 - **git status** this command give the current status of the current branch.
 The information are related to the current files in the stage area, uncommited changes, untracked files, etc..